etz/ytviewer/README.md

 # YTViewer

 **YTViewer** is simple YouTube views bot.
 Reuploaded by Ethan Nadzieja.
+This repository will not be updated.
+See [ytviewer's Gitlab](https://gitlab.com/DeBos/ytviewer) for updates.

 ## Content